Canopy: Property-Driven Learning for Congestion Control: Background

 \paragraph{Abstract State Propagation.} In \sysname, we utilize the box domain \cite{mirman2018differentiable} for all the abstract states.
-In the box domain, for a state with $m$ variables, its abstract counterpart in the domain is represented by an $m$-dimensional box.
-Each abstract state is a pair $s^\# = {(b_c, b_e)}_{\#}$, where $b_c \in \Reals^m$ is the center of the box and $b_e \in \Reals^m_{\ge 0}$ represents the non-negative deviations.
-The $i$-th dimension of the concretization, $\gamma(s^\#)$, is given by interval $ [{(b_c)}_i - {(b_e)}_i, {(b_c)}_i + {(b_e)}_i]. $
+In the box domain, the abstraction function of a state with $m$ variables is represented by an $m$-dimensional box.
+In formal terms, each abstract state is a pair $s^\# = {(b_c, b_e)}_{\#}$, where $b_c \in \Reals^m$ is the center of the box and $b_e \in \Reals^m_{\ge 0}$ represents the non-negative deviations.
+This abstract state $s^\#$ represents all concrete states for which the $i$-th dimension is in the interval \( [{(b_c)}_i - {(b_e)}_i, {(b_c)}_i + {(b_e)}_i] \).

-In other words, in the box domain, the abstract state $s^\# = {(b_c, b_e)}_{\#}$ represents all concrete states for which the $i$-th dimension is in the above interval.

 We now showcase how the abstract state is propagated through the components of a neural network.
 When certifying a neural model, we need to propagate the input interval (\Cref{fig:solution-overview}) through the model (denoted $\pi$), and any subsequent calculations (e.g., computation of $f_{\cwnd}$, defined in \Cref{eq:f-cwnd}).
 This requires us to write abstract counterparts for the above functions.
 As an example, below, we explain how $s^\#$ is propagated for the basic matrix multiplication operation in neural networks.
-We describe propagation through other operations in \Cref{app:sec:abstract-state-propagation}.
-For a matrix multiplication function $f$ that multiplies the input $x \in \Reals^m$ by a fixed matrix $M \in \Reals^{m' \times m}$: $f(x) = M \cdot x.$ The abstraction function of $f$ is given by:
+For a matrix multiplication function $f$ that multiplies the input $x \in \Reals^m$ by a fixed matrix $M \in \Reals^{m' \times m}$: $f(x) = M \cdot x.$ The abstraction function of $f$ is